vulnz/gmasper/README.md

 **Usage**
-After you filled all required lines
+After you filled all required lines navigate to maker.php and it generates start.bat - press it and process will start.